How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 After 18 months of legal residence in Portugal with a Blue Card, the holder gains access to simplified relocation to another EU country — applying directly for a new Blue Card there without needing to return home.
 This right is exclusive to Blue Card holders and only activates after 18 continuous months of residence in the first EU country.

-The D3 visa does not offer this EU-wide settlement mobility.
-It is designed for long-term residence in Portugal.
+The D3 visa and GTP residency do not offer this EU-wide settlement mobility.
+They are designed for flexible residence in Portugal.
 However, it remains suitable for internationally active professionals, as it allows reasonable time abroad when the applicant’s work continues under a Portuguese entity.

 Criteria